Wound Center & Hyperbaric Medicine

 The center provides these services as an outpatient program.
 Patients’ wounds heal through weekly visits with the center’s doctors and wound specialists.
 The staff evaluates not just the wound itself, but other medical and physical conditions which may affect the healing process.
 IRMC’s wound center works closely with your physician as well as other medical specialists and services to achieve results.

 Hyperbaric Oxygen Therapy

-The Center For Wound Healing is the only regional hospital to offer hyperbaric oxygen therapy as an adjunct to our aggressive wound healing protocol.
+The Center for Wound Healing is the only regional hospital to offer hyperbaric oxygen therapy (HBOT) as an addition to our aggressive wound healing protocol.

 Wounds treated with HBOT include:

 - Diabetic foot wounds.

 - Progressive necrotizing infections.

 Before coming for an appointment, please download and complete our Center for Wound Healing Patient History form (pdf).